Scroll down for news and events.

 Save the Date:

-SCOPA 116th Annual Meeting
+SCOPA’s 116th Annual Meeting

-August 17 – 19, 2023
+August 17 – 19, 2023 at the

-Westin Hilton Head Resort and Spa
+Westin Hilton Head Island Resort & Spa

 Optometric Physicians